Office of Community Corrections

 All clients that will be testing must bring some form of picture identification to each and every visit; if you do not have one for the first visit, arrangements must be made by the supervising agent to provide us with positive identification prior to your first visit.
 Kalamazoo County residents may visit the county clerk’s office to inquire about a county issued ID or visit a Secretary of State office to inquire about a state ID card.

 Our office also provides PBT services.
-A PBT log can be found here.
+A PBT log can be found on the Forms page.

 Finally, we have identified a number of community resources and assembled them into a Resource Manual.

-* For out-of-county referrals, please send us the referral form, found here.
-Please note: if your client brings the form with them, we will not test them; the form must be telefaxed or e-mailed to us.
+* For Out-of-County drug testing referrals, please send us the referral form found on the Forms page.
+Please note: if your client brings the form with them, we will not test them; the form must be telefaxed or e-mailed to us by a court officer, probation officer or case manager.
 For any questions, please contact the Substance Abuse Testing Administrator.